-EU sanctions apply to conduct in the EU and to all EU Persons wherever in the world.
+EU sanctions on Russia are set out in Council Regulation 833/2014 and 269/2014.
+These sanctions apply to conduct in the EU and to all EU nationals and EU-incorporated entities wherever in the world.

 The European Commission has issued Frequently Asked Questions on several aspects of the new sanctions related to Russia and Belarus, the main aspects of which are summarised below.
 These FAQs continue to be updated on an almost daily basis.